 Wave 2 deliveries are expected to arrive Thursday June 23, 2022, through Wednesday 29, 2022

 A job aid for preparing for Under 5 Vaccination can be found here.

+The Location Coordinator will receive a delivery confirmation email with a tracking number from the distributor once vaccine begins to ship.
+Please make sure to check your email.

 Storage & Handling Preparation for Infant/Toddler (Under 5) COVID-19 Vaccines